needle-mirror/com.unity.collab-proxy/Documentation~/MigrateCollabHistory.md

-# Migrating from Collaborate without moving the history
+# Upgrade from Collaborate without moving the history

 If you're planning to lose all Collaborate history and just wish to move your project to Plastic as is, complete the following steps: